Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Introduction

-Bayesian techniques have significantly advanced the field of functional data representation, providing robust and flexible modelling methods.
+Bayesian techniques have also significantly advanced the field of functional data representation, providing robust and flexible modelling methods.
 For example, Gaussian processes, which are non-parametric models, are widely used in Bayesian functional data analysis due to their ability to model and smooth complex data \citep{williams2006}.
-Additionally, spike-and-slab priors are employed for basis function selection, offering an effective approach to distinguish between relevant and irrelevant basis functions \citep{kuo1998, rao2005, crainiceanu2009, sousa2024}.
-For instance, \cite{sousa2024} utilized spike-and-slab priors for simultaneous basis selection across multiple curves by introducing a hierarchical model and sampling from the posterior distribution via a Gibbs sampler.
+Additionally, sparsity-inducing prior approaches \citep{kuo1998, rao2005, crainiceanu2009, ghosh2015, yang2024} can be employed for basis function selection, offering an effective approach to distinguish between relevant and irrelevant basis functions.
+For instance, \cite{sousa2024} utilized sparsity-inducing priors for simultaneous basis function selection across multiple curves by introducing a hierarchical model and sampling from the posterior distribution via a Gibbs sampler, while assuming independent errors.
+Considering a different perspective, \cite{alves2024} focus on a Bayesian approach for selecting the appropriate number of knots in smoothing splines.

 Independence across observations within a curve is often assumed when performing functional data representation, as it greatly simplifies model inference derivation.
 However, this assumption may not hold true in certain scenarios, especially when working with repeated measurements or longitudinal data \citep{goldsmith2011, huo2023}.
-As a result, ignoring the data correlation structure can lead to inaccurate inference results (see Figure \ref{fig:curve_sim12}).
+As a result, ignoring the data correlation structure can lead to inaccurate inference results \citep{demidenko2013} (see Figure \ref{fig:curve_sim12}).
 Under a Bayesian framework, introducing a correlation structure within a curve poses a challenge in deriving the posterior distribution for the correlation parameters due to its non-conjugacy in most proposed structure cases.
 The incorporation of a data correlation structure often requires additional steps within the chosen Bayesian inference algorithm to address this issue.
 For instance, \cite{dias2013} employed the Metropolis-Hastings method within a Gibbs sampler to account for non-conjugacy when estimating a correlation function decay parameter.